marcells/node-build-monitor/README.md

 ### Run it manually (during development)

 1. Pull the repository
+2. Run `npm install`
-2. Place a file `config.json` in the app folder (see the description of the file in the configuration section above)
+3. Place a file `config.json` in the app folder (see the description of the file in the configuration section above)
-3. Run the build monitor with `node app/app.js`
+4. Run the build monitor with `node app/app.js`
-4. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) (switch to fullscreen for the best experience)
+5. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) (switch to fullscreen for the best experience)

 Run `grunt` to execute the tests and check the source code with [JSHint](http://jshint.com/).